Guantanamo Bay detainee uniforms: Uniforms

+Use outside Guantanamo Bay

-Once insurgents began capturing foreigners in Iraq, there was a tendency to dress them in the same orange jumpsuits as their own forces were being dressed in when delivered to Guantanamo Bay – considered by some to be a sign of the insurgents "equating" the captures.
+Once insurgents began capturing and in some cases executing foreigners in Iraq, there was a tendency to dress them in the same orange jumpsuits as their own forces were being dressed in when delivered to Guantanamo Bay.
+This has been considered by some to be a sign of the insurgents inflicting the same humiliation and dehumaization on their captives, or a protest against Guantanamo detainees being held without trial.

 On March 16, 2006, Secretary of State legal adviser John B. Bellinger III gave a digital press conference in which he dismissed the view that all the prisoners were being held in orange jumpsuits, stating "Very few people wear orange jump suits anymore, and yet that is the image that is being left with people all around the world, that everybody in Guantanamo is wearing an orange jump suit."
+It has been described as "a symbol of American global power" being imposed outside national and international laws and conventions, and, when used by ISIS, as a symbol of Western imperialism.

 A number of protests against the prison camp have seen activists dress in the iconic orange jumpsuits to draw attention to the issue.
 In May 2006, a Turkish judge barred Loai al-Saqa, a suspected terrorist, from being brought into his own trial, because he chose to wear an orange jumpsuit for the hearing, demonstrative of his solidarity with those in Guantanamo, and his intentions to protest or resist legal authority.